sreekanth-thummala/ansible-role-password-policy/README.md

 ## Author Information

-This role was created in 2018 by [Ripon Banik ](https://www.linkedin.com/in/ripon-banik-79956b23/)
+This role was created in 2019 by [Sreekanth Thummala](https://www.linkedin.com/in/sreekanth-thummala-b5659950/)